codedownio/sandwich/sandwich-site/docs/node_options.md

 By default, every node in the test tree will get an associated folder in the [on-disk results](/docs#on-disk-results).
 This folder is where logs and other artifacts related to the node will be stored.

 You can disable this by setting [nodeOptionsCreateFolder](http://hackage.haskell.org/package/sandwich/docs/Test-Sandwich-Nodes.html#v:nodeOptionsCreateFolder) to `False`.
+This is useful to do for nodes that don't produce any useful artifacts on disk.
+For example, this is done for test nodes related to internal timing functionality so that they don't clutter the on-disk results.
+Be careful -- if you disable the on-disk folder for a node and that node throws an exception, it could be harder to debug.

 ## Timing